JonssonWorkwear/strapi-plugin-ckeditor-custom/README.md

 yarn
 ```

 Register the plugin so Strapi can use it.
-Inside `./config/plugins.js` file add an entry to it.
+Inside `./config/plugins.js` file add an entry:

 ```
 module.exports = ({ env }) => ({